CtrlAltGiri/muesli/README.md

 ## What is Muesli?

 Muesli is a **32MB native macOS app** that combines **WisprFlow-style dictation** and **Granola-style meeting transcription** in one lightweight tool.
-All transcription runs locally on Apple Silicon — your audio never leaves your device.
+All transcription runs locally on Apple Silicon — your audio never leaves your device unless you want to (meeting summaries).

 ### Dictation
 Hold your hotkey (or double-tap for hands-free mode) → speak → release → transcribed text is pasted at your cursor. **~0.13 second latency** via Parakeet TDT on the Apple Neural Engine.